shodutta92/SimuTix/README.md

 ```

 - `server` are advanced settings for running the server.
 If you are unsure what to do here, leave the default values, you should not have a problem.
-- `hostname` is the ip address or host for the server to run only
+- `hostname` is the ip address or host for the server to run on
 - `port` is the port number

 ## Debugging